sktime/enhancement-proposals/steps/14_global_forecasting/step.md

 Each method has a private counterpart which is called internally, i.e., `_fit`, `_predict`, `_update`.
 As in the generic `sktime` design, the public method contains "plumbing", while the private class is the extension locus and contains only method logic.

-### apply-by-level
+### automatic vectorization: apply-by-level

-To allow leveraging existing forecasters, we introduce default "apply-by-level" functionality.
+To allow leveraging existing forecasters, we introduce default vectorization functionality which applies existing forecasters by level.

-For this, a boolean tag `scitype:hierarchical` is introduced - if False, the forecaster is not genuinely hierarchical.
-In this case, `_fit`, `_predict` etc are only defined for "plain" (1 level indexed) time series.
-If a hierarchical time series with 2 or more levels is passed to `fit`, `predict`, etc, copies of the forecasters are made per instance (in an attribute `hierarchy_estimators_`) and fitted/predicted/updated per instance.
+For this, a string tag `"scitype:forecast-level"` is introduced.
+This can be `Series`, `Panel`, or `Hierarchical`.
+If `Series`, the forecaster is not genuinely hierarchical.
+In this case, `_fit`, `_predict` act primarily on "plain" (1 level indexed by time) time series.
+If a hierarchical time series with 1 or more non-temporal levels is passed to `fit`, `predict`, etc, copies of the forecasters are made per instance (in an attribute `hierarchy_forecasters_`) and fitted/predicted/updated per instance.

+If `Hierarchical`, the forecaster can internally handle arbitrary hierarchies.

+If `Panel`, the forecaster can handle only a single level of hierarchy ("instance" level), and any hierarchies are flattened to a single non-temporal level.

 ### Downwards compatibility with current `BaseForecaster`

 Ultimately, the idea is that the current `BaseForecaster` can be replaced with the new base class.
 For this, the following steps need to be taken beyond simple replacement:

-* default tag setting `"scitype:hierarchical=False"` for existing non-hierarchical forecasters.
+* default tag setting `"scitype:forecast-level"="Series"` for existing non-hierarchical forecasters.
 * ensure that additional input/output types are properly handled in `Series` and `Panel` case, this is not detailed in the above prototype design
 * ensure that current forecaster tests pass
 * implement special `predict` and `update` methods (with appropriate signatures), e.g., `predict_quantiles`, `update_predict`